 We aim to work hand in hand with touristic businesses, community groups, tourists and schools in Minca to turn them into leading examples for the local sustainable development.
-Therefore, we are putting in place a project that helps local businesses to design a personalized plan to adopt more sustainable business practices and management and reduce single plstic use in this location.
+Therefore, we are putting in place a project that helps local businesses to design a personalized plan to adopt more sustainable business practices and management and reduce single plastic use in this location.

-- The steep increase of tourism and tourist-oriented businesses in and around the village.
+The steep increase in tourism and tourist-oriented businesses in and around the village.

 New businesses often open uncontrolled or unsupervised by public authorities.

-- Increased levels of production, consumption result in rapid resource exhaustion and a multiplication of waste.
+Increased levels of production, consumption result in rapid resource exhaustion and multiplication of waste.